Lashed-lug boat

 Lashed-lug boats are ancient boat-building techniques of the Austronesian peoples.
-It is characterized by the use of sewn holes and later dowels ("treenails") to stitch planks edge-to-edge onto a dugout keel and solid carved wood pieces that form the caps for the prow and stern.
-The planks are further lashed together and to ribs with fiber ropes wrapped around protruding carved lugs on the inside surfaces.
-Unlike carvel construction, the shell of the boat is created first, prior to being fastened to the ribs.
+It is characterized by the use of raised lugs (also called "cleats") on the inner face of hull planks.
+These lugs have holes drilled in them so that other hull components such as ribs, thwarts or other structural components can be tied to them with natural fiber ropes (hence "lashed").
+This allows a structure to be put together without any metal fastenings.
+The planks are further stitched together edge-to-edge by sewing or using dowels ("treenails") unto a dugout keel and the solid carved wood pieces that form the caps for the prow and stern.
+Characteristically, the shell of the boat is created first, prior to being lashed unto ribs.
 The seams between planks are also sealed with absorbent tapa bark and fiber that expands when wet or caulked with resin-based preparations.

-Lashed-lug construction techniques are found in all the traditional boats of Maritime Southeast Asia, Melanesia, Madagascar, Micronesia, and Polynesia, and was one of the early maritime boat-building techniques that allowed the rapid expansion of the Austronesian peoples throughout the islands of the Indo-Pacific starting at 3000 to 1500 BCE.